 “[F]ailing to conduct monitoring to assess employee exposure to lead, failing to implement a lead compliance program or a respiratory protection program for lead and for failing to provide training on lead and asbestos hazards.”

 According to OSHA’s report, the management at Fraser Shipyards was fully aware that there was lead and asbestos throughout the Herbert C. Jackson, and ignored their own safety manuals as well as federal regulations while working on the vessel.
 This is not the first time OSHA has cited Fraser Shipyards for asbestos and lead violations; they were cited for asbestos exposure back in 2000, and the company received several lead violations in 1993.

 Exposure to asbestos can lead to mesothelioma, as well as a variety of other conditions.
 Anywhere from 2,000 to 3,000 people are diagnosed with mesothelioma in the United States every year, and thousands more die every year from the condition.
 If you or someone you love has been exposed to asbestos or diagnosed with mesothelioma, you may be able to pursue legal action to help cover any costs that may come from your condition, including medical bills.

-If you are planning filing a claim, it’s important to hire a qualified mesothelioma attorney to represent you.
-At Bailey Cowan Heckaman PLLC, we have spent years protecting the rights of victims who developed this life threatening disease, and have an entire division of our company dedicated to mesothelioma litigation.
+If you are planning to file a claim, it’s important to hire a qualified mesothelioma attorney to represent you.
+At Bailey Cowan Heckaman PLLC, we have spent years protecting the rights of victims who developed this life-threatening disease, and have an entire division of our company dedicated to mesothelioma litigation.
 Call us today at (888) 367-7160 to speak with one of our lawyers, or fill out our online form for a free case consultation.